Bayesian Online Learning for Human-assisted Target Localization: The Human Drawing Likelihood Model

-where $\alpha_t^h \in \real_{>0}$ and $\beta_t^h \in \real_{>0}$ are the parameters of the distribution at time $t$.
-The beta distribution, defined within the interval $[0~1] \subseteq \real$, is well-suited for statistical modeling of human detection reliability and has been previously used in other contexts such as human-aided text classification~\cite{arous2021marta}.
-For different values of $\alpha_t^h$ and $\beta_t^h$, we can capture different levels of reliability as shown in Fig~\ref{fig:PGM} on the right (low, mediocre, high).
+where $\mathsf{B}(\alpha_t,\beta_t)=\Gamma(\alpha_t)\Gamma(\beta_t)/\Gamma(\alpha_t+\beta_t)$ is the Beta function, a normalization constant to ensure that the probability is $1$, and $\Gamma(\cdot)$ is the Gamma function~\cite{wackerly2014mathematical}.
+The Beta distribution, defined within the interval $[0,1] \subseteq \real$, is well-suited for statistical modeling of human reliability~\cite{guo2021modeling}.
+For different values of $\alpha_t^h$ and $\beta_t^h$, we can capture different levels of reliability as shown in Fig.~\ref{fig:PGM} on the right (low, mediocre, high).
 For simple notation, we will omit the subscript $h$ from $\alpha_t^h$ and $\beta_t^h$, except when it is necessary.
-We will learn these parameters as part of our Bayesian fusion method.
+We will learn these parameters as part of our Bayesian learning method.